VeeHalonen/ux-prototype/README.md

 The styles can be found in `src/theme.js`.
+Images are in the `public` folder.

 # Getting Started with Create React App